jdnyzio/DAND_nodes/Problem Sets/Lesson_1/2_welcome_to_sqlite.md

 **Introduction**
 --------------------

 Welcome to your SQLite environment!
+Here we'll be doing the following...
-Here you'll learn how to navigate through your new workspace and get started using your first local database.
+* Navigating through your new workspace
+* Getting started using your first local database.
+* Learning a few basic commands and running some local queries.

 We're going to take a look at the Chinook database which you've downloaded from the Downloadables section of this course.